noranraskin/MT6701/README.md

 - Smooth RPM readings with a moving average filter.
 - Easy-to-use interface for ESP32 environments.
 - Uses last available core for background task.
+- Uses passed TwoWire reference or initializes Wire by default.

 ## Installation